Nivethitha167/Leetcode/README.md

 # Leetcode
-This repository consists of my solutions for Leetcode long challlenges.
+This repository consists of my solutions for Leetcode long challenges.